edelgrace/blog/content/post/2014-04-02-i-started-to-play-tcgs-again.md

 Also, I'm actually pretty decent with this TCG!
 I've already mastered a couple of decks already.
 In fact, I think this is the only TCG where I have actually mastered any decks.
 Currently though, I'm working to master the Kaworu x Shinji deck.
 I just recently finished Evangelion, so that's a fairly recent ship of mine.

-But like, look at these cards&#8230; So pretty!
+But like, look at these cards...
+So pretty!
 Featuring Xanxus x Superbia Squalo from _Katekyo Hitman REBORN!_, Kaworu x Shinji from _NGE_, and Houtarou x Satoshi from _Hyouka_.

 <p align="center">
   <img src="http://me.mazohyst.org/cards/rapture/varia03.png" alt="varia03" /> <img src="http://me.mazohyst.org/cards/rapture/pilots15.png" alt="pilots15" /> <img src="http://me.mazohyst.org/cards/rapture/contrast02.png" alt="contrast02" />